pinecoders/pinecoders.github.io/techniques/script_description/README.md

 This document explains how we format our script descriptions for publication on TradingView.

-The following markup is available in script description:
+The following markup is available in script descriptions:

 Italics: `[i]...[/i]`
 Bold: `[b]...[/b]`